 All of these people should have a copy of the discharge plan, so that everyone knows what they need to do to ensure that you have continuing care.

 Where appropriate, other people or organisations should have a copy too.
 These could include a residential care facility, rehabilitation services or community services.

 A discharge summary is one part of a discharge plan.
 It is a document prepared while you are in hospital, usually by your hospital doctor.
-It could be handed to you and sent to other healthcare professionals, including your GP.
+It is generally an electronic document, known as an electronic discharge summary (eDS).

-It is important your GP gets a copy of this document so that they know what the problem was, what care you received and how to continue to care for you.
+It is important your GP gets a copy of this document so that they know why you were admitted to hospital, what care you received and how to continue to care for you.

 The discharge summary will explain:

 - the main diagnosis

 - what care you received